Pallavi2908/Pallavi2908/README.md

-Hi 👋 My name is Pallavi Sinha
+Hello there!
 ==============================

-Backend developer
+Tech enthusiast - I try to learn techstacks as needed for projects :)
 -----------------

-I'm a final-year college student with a passion for backend development and I also occasionally dabble in Figma to work on some designs. from time to time!
-I’ve been getting my hands dirty with Docker, PHP, Apache, Node.js, Express, SQL, and MongoDB.
+I'm a recent engg graduate with a passion for development and I also occasionally dabble in Figma to work on some designs. from time to time!
+I’ve been getting my hands dirty with React.js, Docker, Apache, Node.js, Express, SQL, and MongoDB.
 I'm always looking to learn new stuff and improve my skills.
-Just a 20-year-old figuring things out one line of code at a time.
+Just a 22-year-old figuring things out one line of code at a time.

 ### Skills